core-man/SOD.recipes/README.md

 ### eventChannel Subsetters

 - I use the subsetter [bestChannelAtStation](http://www.seis.sc.edu/sod/ingredients/bestChannelAtStation.html) in [eventChannel](http://www.seis.sc.edu/sod/ingredients/eventChannel.html), but it is unfortunately fragile because stations often have unusual characteristics that keep it from working.
 We may miss some channels that actually have data.
-We may not use it and download all the channels, while we can also use other subsetters within the [eventChannel](http://www.seis.sc.edu/sod/ingredients/eventChannel.html).
+We may not use the subsetter and choose to download all the channels, while we can also use other subsetters within the [eventChannel](http://www.seis.sc.edu/sod/ingredients/eventChannel.html).
 In the later case, you have to know the channels you want.
 Please see the discussion about this issue in the [SOD email list](https://groups.google.com/a/seis.sc.edu/forum/#!topic/sod/pWgzAkaggw0).

 ### availableData Subsetters